 Is it possible to ovulate twice in one cycle?

-The short answer is no. Once your body has released a mature egg from one of your ovaries, it starts to produce the hormone progesterone, which hinders the release of more eggs until your next cycle.
+The short answer is no. Once your body has released a mature egg from one of your ovaries, it starts to produce the hormone progesterone.
+This hinders the release of more eggs until your next cycle.

 It is perfectly possible to release more than one egg — indeed, that’s how fraternal twins are conceived.
 However, the eggs will all be released within 24 hours of each other, and are the results of a single ovulation process.
 Despite what you might read elsewhere, it’s not possible to ovulate for instance on cycle day 14, and then again on day 21.